 Where is the best Hang Mua viewpoint

-There are two different viewpoints and both require you to hike Hang Mua.
+There are two different viewpoints and both require you to hike up Hang Mua.
 You’ll start at the bottom of the mountain and walk up some stairs.
 When you get about halfway up, you’ll have the option to go left or go right.

 The dragon is to the left and will likely be more crowded.
 Everyone wants photos of the dragon!
-It doesn’t really matter which one you do first but if you are there first thing in the morning then definitely choose the dragon first.
-You’ll have a better chance of having less people to deal with and can get your pictures before the crowds show up.
+It doesn’t really matter which one you do first but if you are there first thing in the morning, definitely choose the dragon first.

 Warning: the dragon is on top of the mountain and you will have to step up to get up it and that can be a little scary.
 There’s not really any rails so you’ll want to wear good shoes that aren’t slippery on the bottom.
-If it’s raining, be extra careful to assess if you should climb up to the dragon.

 The Pagoda is to the right.
 It’s not as high up as the dragon and is much easier to climb up onto.
 There’s a lot of open space around it and not as daunting as the dragon.
+It will likely be less crowded so you can spend a little more time there.

 Essential tips for the Hang Mua Hike